$3.99 Flat Rate Shipping* Click here for details

 Water Kefir vs. Kombucha

 Kombucha is a familiar fermented beverage, sold in many grocery stores and cafés; water kefir, another fermented non-dairy drink, is not quite as common.
 The two are often compared, but are they really similar?
 What is the difference between kombucha and water kefir?
-Are their benefits of one over the other?
+Are there benefits of one over the other?
 Should you drink both?

 Starter Cultures for Kombucha and Water Kefir